DATAFOREST logo

 Data Volume and Variety

-With the proliferation of data, your tool must accommodate various data types, whether structured or unstructured, while efficiently processing large volumes.
-Opt for tools that handle diverse data sources, from traditional databases to cloud storage and streaming data.
-You should also consider the cloud platform integration for data services.
+With the proliferation of data, your tool must accommodate various types, whether structured or unstructured, while efficiently processing large volumes.
+Opt for tools that handle diverse sources, from traditional databases to cloud storage and streaming data.
+You should also consider the cloud platform integration for services.

 Integration Complexity